Ah, love… that ultimate bliss experience, the moments where we are experiencing the truth of our being, which is a beautiful Oneness.

-This Oneness (Unity) is everywhere at all times.
-It is a law.
+Oneness (Unity) is everywhere at all times.
 No matter your circumstance, there is always a field of bliss that is accessible to you through your consciousness, through the state of your awareness and your choice of orientation to the moment you are in.
+In Kundalini Yoga we say that we have a “bliss body”, as one of the 10 layers of our consciousness.

-I’ve been having a process around being home with family.
-Aspects of this situation have been really challenging for me!
+Let me tell you my personal story about this.
+I’ve been home with family, and that has been triggering and challenging for me in a number of ways!
 But I have had some personal breakthroughs in the last couple days, and I am now having an easier time relaxing and am in a place of deep sweetness and enjoyment with my family.

 As a result, suddenly there is flow where before there was conflict.
 Suddenly I am co-creating beautiful food creations with my brother, where before we were butting heads in power struggle.
 Suddenly, inside myself, I am accessing authentic joy and relaxation when before I was in a state of fight and conflict and fear.